-In certain circumstances, the Student Conduct Administrator, or other appropriate Student Affairs Administrator, may impose a University or residence hall interim disciplinary suspension on a student or students prior to investigation or disposition of a reported violation.
+In certain circumstances, the Dean of Students may impose a University or residence hall interim disciplinary suspension on a student or students prior to investigation or disposition of a reported violation.
+In the absence of the Dean of Students, the Director of Safety and Security may impose an interim disciplinary suspension.
 Interim disciplinary suspensions function in the same way as a disciplinary suspension; however, they do not replace the Student Conduct Process.
 Interim suspensions may be imposed: